midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 #### `quantile` and `mean`

-Values in the `quantile` column a quantile in the format
+Values in the `quantile` column are quantiles in the format

     0.###